Saviio/ts-sfc-plugin/README.md

 React functional component(SFC) is easy to use and help to reduce code size significantly, but sometimes people might have been some misunderstanding about its perfomance.
 Usually, we think functional components would avoid some overheads like mounting / unmounting / lifecycle checking and memory allocations, but in fact, there're no special optimizations currently (but after react 16 was released, sfc is indeed faster than before).

-Fortunately SFC just function in react world, if we do care about performance in production there're still a way to improve and this plugin here come to optimize these situation.
+Fortunately SFC just function in react world, if we do care about performance in production there're still a way to improve and this plugin here come to simplify these situation.

 ```javascript
 const code1 = (